andresgmejiar/lbmech/README.md

 This drops all entries where `z_i == z_f`.
 Now let’s calculate some imaginary costs.
-Let’s say that the cost to travel from one landcover type to another is square of the landcover class integer times the destination class integer divided by the distance between the cells `dl`:
+Let’s say that the cost to travel from one landcover type to another is square of the origin landcover class integer times the destination class integer divided by the distance between the cells `dl`:

 ``` r